Holiday rentals in Austria

 Thanks to its high-altitude slopes and glaciers, it’s possible to ski in Austria at any time of year.
 Most pistes, however, are open from November to April, and resorts tend to be at their most crowded in late December and in February.
 Spring is pretty in the mountains, although it can still be very cold, and the summer resort season begins in May.
 In June, midsummer is celebrated all over the country with bonfires and other traditions; July and August are the hottest months of the year and filled with major musical and cultural events, such as the famous Salzburg Festival, which has taken place for more than a century, and the Bregenzer Festspiele, held on the largest floating stage in the world.
 Autumn is a wonderful time for hiking, and from November to February you can witness Vienna’s legendary winter balls.

-What are the top things to do in Austria?
+Top things to do in Austria

 Austria’s second city runs at a very different speed than Vienna.
 The capital of the Styria region reflects the more gentle feel of its Tuscan-style countryside.
 Its Altstadt (Old Town) is a marvel of medieval alleys, red rooftops, and Renaissance squares, while the tranquil Franciscan monastery in the middle of the city dates from the 13th century.